Volunteer Abroad Thailand: Ko Lanta Animal Welfare

 Volunteer activities during the animal welfare project

-You work on six days a week with different shifts.
-Once per week you have a night shift between 7pm and 7am.
+You work on five days a week with different shifts.
 Your typical day shifts vary between a very early one and a late one (7am until 1pm and 1pm until 7pm).

 Accommodation as a volunteer in Southeast Asia